jremsza/goMLproject/README.md

 3. **Output**: The result of the matrix multiplication is a new matrix where each element represents the predicted value for the corresponding observation in the input data.
 This matrix is returned to the caller, allowing for further analysis or evaluation of the predicted values.

 ---

+# Concurrency Application

+Much of the code see in the withConcur program is code used from noConcur but with added concurrency features in the prediction function.

+#### Function Overview

+- **Name**: `PredictConcurrently`
+- **Purpose**: Generates predictions for a new set of data using the fitted linear model using goroutines.

+`PredictConcurrently` takes an input matrix `X` of features and a matrix `theta` of model parameters, along with a channel for sending the predictions back to the caller, and a `sync.WaitGroup` for managing concurrency.

+### Parameters

+- `X *mat.Dense`: The input data on which predictions are to be made, structured as a dense matrix.
+- `theta *mat.Dense`: The model parameters used for making predictions, also structured as a dense matrix.
+- `resultsChan chan<- *mat.Dense`: A channel for sending the prediction results back to the main routine.
+- `wg *sync.WaitGroup`: A synchronization primitive that waits for a collection of goroutines to finish executing.

+### Usage

+1. Split input data (`X`) into smaller batches that can be processed in parallel.
+2. Initialize a `sync.WaitGroup` and a results channel.
+3. For each batch of input data:
+   - Call `wg.Add(1)` to signal the addition of a concurrent task.
+   - Invoke `PredictConcurrently` in a goroutine, passing the batch of input data, model parameters, results channel, and wait group.
+4. After launching all goroutines, call `wg.Wait()` to ensure all predictions have been completed and sent through the channel.
+5. Collect the predictions from the results channel as they arrive.

+# Remarks to Managment

+The results of the 100 repetitions benchmark trial demonstrated that the concurrency model is roughly twice as fast compared to the ML approach without concurrency.
+It is my recomendation that the concurency appraoch be utilized going forword for building ML models.